AhmarBaig/Java-Bank-Account-System/README.md

   -  ```withdrawMoney()```: Void function to withdraw amount from balance.
 If balance - withdraw is less than or equal to 0, an error is printed.

 ## :ballot_box_with_check: Purpose
-The purpose of this application is to quickly create simple Java applications.
+The purpose of this application is to quickly create simple Java applications as a way to practice OOP concepts and system/software design concepts.